3 Special Dishes of Dalat Food That You Must Try

 In Vietnam, Bánh Căn is a specialty in Nha Trang, Phan Rang, and Dalat.
-Bánh Căn in the coastal areas have crust is made from mixed rice flour with egg yolk, added shrimp, sliced pork, or seafood above.
+Bánh Căn in the coastal areas has a crust made from mixed rice flour with egg yolk, added shrimp, sliced pork, or seafood above.
 A meal is served with raw vegetables and sweet and sour fish sauce.
-Differently from Nha Trang and Phan Rang, Bánh Căn in Dalat city is processed more simply with the unique sauce that raises an unforgettable taste.
+Differently from Nha Trang and Phan Rang, Bánh Căn in Dalat City is processed more simply with a unique sauce that raises an unforgettable taste.
 To elaborate, let’s see what we have with the one in Dalat food menu.

 Find The Outstanding Bánh Căn Restaurant of Dalat

-One of the famous places that is highly recommended to visitors is ‘Bánh Căn Nhà Chung’, located at no. 1 Nhà Chung Street, Ward 3, Dalat city.
+One of the famous places that are highly recommended to visitors is ‘Bánh Căn Nhà Chung’, located at no. 1 Nhà Chung Street, Ward 3, Dalat City.

-As mentioned above, Dalat’s Bánh Căn is very different from the rest by the crust baked from rice flour with quail eggs or chicken egg yolks on top, serving with seasoning sauce and meatballs homemade, adding onion grease and peanut to create fat, green mango to create acidity.
+As mentioned above, Dalat’s Bánh Căn is very different from the rest because the crust is baked from rice flour with quail eggs or chicken egg yolks on top, served with seasoning sauce and meatballs homemade, adding onion grease and peanut to create fat, green mango to create acidity.
 In addition, it is served with Vietnamese pork sausage.
-All together will boost the flavor of Bánh Căn at Nha Chung to the top in your mouth!
+Together will boost the flavor of Bánh Căn at Nha Chung to the top in your mouth!